Yzzz1803/yzzz.github.io/about.md

 ---
 <br>

-*I'm a **GIScience** student.I have a diverse range of interests, and I'm eager to explore the fascinating world of GeoAI theory.
-Additionally, I am dedicated to advancing the field of Environmental Psychology, with a specific focus on understanding the dynamics of urban street views and their impact on human behavior and well-being.*<br>
+  *I'm a **GIScience** student.I have a diverse range of interests, and I'm eager to explore the fascinating world of Human-related AI theory.<br>
-*Beyond my academic pursuits, I have a deep passion for rock music, which has been a constant source of inspiration in my life.
-One of my all-time favorite rock stars is Bob Dylan.*

 ## Résumé: